robotframework/robotframework/doc/releasenotes/rf-7.0a1.rst

 - `Keyword.children`.
 Use `Keyword.body` and `Keyword.teardown` instead.
 - `TestCase.critical`.
 The whole criticality concept has been removed.

-`TestCase.keywords` and `TestSuite.keywords` were also present in the execution model and removed from there as well.
+Additionally, `TestCase.keywords` and `TestSuite.keywords` have been removed from the execution model.

 Changes to parsing model
 ------------------------